 The Domestic Violence Resource Center operates a crisis hotline 24 hours-a-day.
 Call (505) 248-3165 for information.

 Victims can leave the relationship at any time if they really want.
 Kayla must be exaggerating about the abuse if she stays with him.

 Domestic violence only happens in lower class homes.
 Russell has a good job, a beautiful family, and volunteers at Church.
 He can't possibly be abusive.

 Victims must be provoking their partner to be abused.
-I bet Cheyenne cheated or did something bad enough for her girlfriend to hit her.
+I bet Cheyenne cheated or deserved it when her girlfriend hit her.

 Domestic violence happens among couples from all socioeconomic levels, races, genders, sexualities, religions, and more.
 Abusers can come from all backgrounds.

 Abusers choose to control and manipulate their partners.
 They will abuse them before anyone else.
 It's about power and their sense of entitlement over their victim, not personal interactions.
 Anything else is victim-blaming.